 - Put on a play.
 Rather, have your kids put on the play and create costumes.
 You just be an audience participant.
 That should keep them busy for at least a couple of hours!

 - Do science experiments.
-There are lots of great books with tons ideas for cheap and easy experiments to do with kids of different ages.
-This one is our favorite and we’ve done tons of experiments with our six year old from it.
+There are lots of great books with tons of ideas for cheap and easy experiments to do with kids of different ages.
+This one is our favorite, and we’ve done tons of tests with our six-year-old from it.

 Things to do with kids at home

 - Homemade backyard waterpark.
 Wondering what to do on a Saturday after school starts, while it’s still warm?
 Set up a baby pool, water balloons, a sprinkler, and your best water guns to create a backyard oasis for the kids to play.

 - Set up a Nerf gun battle.
 Borrow Nerf guns from friends or find them cheap and build up a stockpile.
 Create barriers and a maze in the backyard.
 Divide into teams and go to town!

 - Camp out in the backyard, on the porch, or in the living room.
 Kids love sleeping in tents, no matter if they’re in the wild or the living room.
 Set up the tent complete with lanterns and sleeping bags, and tell spooky stories.
-Then sneak out when they’re asleep and find yourself an air mattress, at least!
+(Then sneak out when they’re asleep and find yourself an air mattress.)

 - Have a bonfire and roast marshmallows.
-A classic way to celebrate summer, as well as your love of chocolate, marshmallows and graham crackers.
+Bonfires are a perfect way to celebrate summer, as well as your love of chocolate, marshmallows, and graham crackers.

 - Pretending the floor is lava.
 Classic and still awesome, right?
 Get from one end of the house to the other without touching the ground.
 Bonus points if you can do it without using pillows from the couch!

 - Play tag.
-There’s a million variations and there’s bound to be some new ones you haven’t tried before.
+There are a million variations, and there’s bound to be some new ones you haven’t tried before.

 - Play hopscotch.
 Break out the chalk and clear the cars out of the driveway.

 - Play any of the classic sports games.
-Bring out your sports equipments and play some touch football, soccer, baseball, dodgeball, basketball or a fierce game of HORSE.
+Bring out your sports equipment and play some touch football, soccer, baseball, dodgeball, basketball, or a wild game of HORSE.

 These are 75 of a million cheap things to do with kids during the summer or on a slow weekend.
-Which are your favorite?
+Which is your favorite?
 Leave me a note in the comments and let me know!
 Now get out there and make some plans to go have fun!